azorya/KafkaNotes/zookeeper_node_for_kafka.md

     ls /
     [kafka_server, zookeeper]

 Please note that this is a slightly simplified example.
-Our real configuration is a bit different:
+Our real configuration is a bit different:  <a name="zs_flink_last"/>

     ls /
     [apps, zookeeper]